capricorn86/happy-dom/README.md

 Opening shadow roots will render them opened when running innerHTML or outerHTML, but they will not be modified in the DOM tree.

-By default CSS will be scoped and attached to the head.
-The most common use case is to render the entire document element by running "document.documentElement.outerHTML", which will include the CSS withinn the head tag.
-It is also possible to disable this behaviour and manually extract the CSS from "cssCache".
+By default CSS will be scoped and attached as a child to the head element.
+The most common use case is to render the entire document by running "document.documentElement.outerHTML", which will include the CSS in the head tag.
+It is also possible to disable the default behaviour and manually extract the CSS from "cssCache".

 ## Available Options